Over the years, traditional marketing has developed into digital marketing, and consumer-generated media is also replacing mass media steadily.

 Rate of Engagement

-Several metrics can gauge your rate of engagement (engagement rate), including the number of replies, mentions, retweets, favourites, shares, etc. Based on this metric, you’ll be able to figure out how likely your posts will go viral and how relatable your brand is as well.
+Several metrics can gauge your engagement rate (engagement rate), including the number of replies, mentions, retweets, favourites, shares, etc. Based on this metric, you’ll be able to figure out how likely your posts will go viral and how relatable your brand is as well.
 Each spike in this metric could signal the start of a social media crisis.
 We calculate it as the total number of interactions your content receives divided by your total number of followers, multiplied by 100%.Active listening on social media for consumer-generated media is critical for any B2C business that claims to be social media savvy.
 Click To Tweet

 Share of Voice

 Sentiment analysis is about extracting linguistic information from social media posts to determine how people feel about specific topics or brands/products.
-Despite its potential to provide useful results, sentiment analysis cannot determine whether a post is true or not.
+Despite its potential to provide valuable results, sentiment analysis cannot determine whether a post is true or not.
 Still, it does provide insight into how people feel about specific topics on social media.

 What Is the Best Social Listening Tool?